 How Much You Earn With a Marcus by Goldman Sachs Bank Certificate of Deposits Over Time

-Marcus’ shorter term accounts, the six-month and nine-month terms, have lower interest rates than their longer-term counterparts.
+Many of Marcus’ accounts have pretty low rates.
 This means that you’ll only earn a few dollars in interest over the course of the term, even with interest compounding daily.
-You’ll earn more over time with a longer-term CD.
+You’ll earn more over time with the 9 month CD.
 However, keep in mind that you cannot access the full amount until the account reaches maturity.
 No matter the account’s term length, you can benefit more by making larger deposits.